teemie1/blog/005_failover_to_secondary.md

-# Scenario 1: Fail over from NODE1 to NODE2
+# Scenario 1: Failover from NODE1 to NODE2

 NODE1: 10.8.1.2
 NODE2: 10.8.1.4